CYBERSECURITY FOR MANUFACTURERS

-Manufacturing cyber security specialists Nettitude help protect the most business-critical assets, such as IP or intellectual property of the world’s major manufacturers.
+Manufacturing cybersecurity specialists Nettitude help protect the most business-critical assets, such as Intellectual Property (IP) of the world’s major manufacturers.

 From automotive to energy providers, engineering to aerospace, manufacturing companies are proving to be susceptible to the latest cyber threats.
 A recent threat actor report revealed that one-third of all attacks were on manufacturers’ computers (Q1 2017 Kaspersky Labs).

 Intellectual Property (IP) Is An Active Target For Hackers